piocalderon/piocalderon.github.io/_posts/2017-05-19-color-dynamics-of-la-la-land.md

 **End**: Seb's concert.

 Summer is the shortest season in the movie.
 It starts out with red, turns to green, then closes out with a fight between red and blue during *Start a Fire*.
 According to [Film School Rejects](https://filmschoolrejects.com/color-in-la-la-land-26939a11accd/), red, blue and green are said to represent reality, control and a change, respectively.
-The green during summer corresponds to *City of Stars*, which precludes the eventual fall-out of Mia and Seb.
+The green during summer corresponds to *City of Stars*, which preludes the eventual fall-out of Mia and Seb.

 ![](/images/20170519/04.png)